ideasawakened/ideasawakened.github.io/_posts/2024-02-03-setup-postgresql-on-windows-from-zip.md

 A future blog post will introduce PowerShell scripts for easily backing up and restoring Postgres databases.

+## Update

+If you use Docker or Chocolatey, then you probably don't need this script (unless, you are tired of the fees.)
+If you use WinGet, you might not want to use this script.
+If you want to just dip your toe into the automation pool, then this might a script for you.

 ![PostgreSQL with PowerShell logo](/assets/blog/Database/PostgreSQL/PostgreSQL-Powershell.png)